Cesarcasas0737/DownloaderForReddit/README.md

 subreddit list.

 The output display can be customized to what level of information you would like to have shown.
-Each output level can be customized to display in what ever color you would like it shown.
+Each output level can be customized to display in whatever color you would like it shown.

 <br>
 <br>